SiftScience/sift-ios/DESIGNDOC.md

 - **upload**(_force_)
   - It will upload the collects events to Sift Server.
 If force is YES, then won't wait for queue.readyForUpload to be true.

-- **archiveKeys**()

 ### 4.2 SiftEvent
-It provides the implementation of interfaces like _UserIdProvider_ and _UploadRequester_ in Queue and _ConfigProvider_ in Uploader.
-These tasks runon a separate executor, so that if any largeamounts of data does not affect the main thread.
-To execute those task it provide the following instance API:

 This class is the implementation of manage Sift Events that collected from app state collector and device properties collector.
 SiftEvent mainly handles the following task: